This information applies to England and Wales.

 Check the assessment criteria for a benefit before you apply.

-Contact the service for the benefit you would like to claim:
+Contact the service for the benefit you would like to claim.

 You will receive a form to fill in.

-You should send supporting evidence with your application.
+Send supporting evidence with your application.
 It is best to send copies of medical evidence.
 This should explain the difficulties you have because of your condition.

 Evidence could be: